taji/react-meteor/README.md

 tests to the leaderboard app in the examples folder.
 There are two set of tests, both testing the same thing but using two different approaches:

   *  The Leaderboard.spec tests make use of the DOM and JQuery to trigger events and verify expectations.
-  *  The ReactLeaderboard.js only interacts with the Leaderboard React component (and it's respective descendent components).
-It triggers the same events and verifies the same expectations but does so against the respective React events, props and states.
+  *  The ReactLeaderboard.js tests only interacts with the Leaderboard React component (and it's respective descendent components).
+Each tests triggers the same events and verifies the same expectations but does so against the respective React events, props and states.

 See the tests folder under meteor-react/examples/ for more details.